ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

 - Mortgage insurance application fee: Just a processing fee to apply.
 - Upfront mortgage insurance: May need to pay PMI upfront depending on your lender.
 - FHA, VA and USDA fees: Fees vary depending who is guaranteeing your mortgage.

+### Tips

+Contract (Purchase Agreement) - Letter of Intent is for commercial prop Include Escape Clauses
+-And/Or Assigns (Wholesaling)

+- Subject to Home inspection, Satisfactory Appraisal, Specific loan terms, re zoning, partners approval, Attoryney Review, Repair cost not to exceed $\_

+  Keep Ernest Deposits Small and held by a third party - never give to the homeowner Don't leave blank space on contract and get copies of everything you sign Read every word of the contract

+### Contract to Buy

+Whoever controls the contract, controls the deal, and outcome

+PURCHASE & SALE AGREEMENT FOR REAL ESTATE -
+Certain states have ammendments that need to be added Realtors want their contract involved - but its better to use yours - make sure the realtors know they will get their full commission
+Draw a line over their contract, initial, and write "See Addendum"

+NOTES:

+1. Add "And/Or Assigns" to your buyer name (Just in case you might need it)
+2. EXACT LEGAL DESCRIPTION TO FOLLOW - Add in all the things that will be included with the property, line by line - refrigerator, stove, dishwasher, washer, dryer, all curtain hardware, HVAC, ceiling fans, light fixtures, etc. Add some extra things (like 50 in flat screen TV, mower, etc) so you have room to barter.
+Make sure the house isn't stripped clean when they leave.
+Putting things in here could save you a lot of headaches of things that need to be replaced later.
+These can be in an addendum.
+Include the appliances model and serial number of everything (appliances) Take video to validate what was there.
+3. 1st out - New Loan (Subject to:) Put in a .25% loan rate lower than what you are approved for so you have an out.
+4. Dont use an ARM loan (in case the rates get jacked up later)
+5. 2nd out - New Loan (Subject to:) Put in 2 points max for the closing cost
+6. New Loan (Put a month for how long the loan will take to approve - you have wiggle room to negotiate now)
+7. Get HOA Bylaws in order to know what is required - some will make you want to walk
+8. The buyer max extend the closing date by 30 days by paying 1000 in cash - another built in safety measure
+9. Possession - you will hold 15% of his profits until he's met the terms of your agreement, and also will be paying daily for each day of issue.
+The contract will help you in case the seller doesn't do his part
+10. 3rd out - Special Stipulations - "This contract is contingent upon buyers/partners inspection and approval within 10 business days of ratification"
+11. Always do a title search the day of closing - in case the title changed.
+Call them the day before and let them know you will do a title search and ask them to pull it in the morning so you dont have to wait.